Viking Ocean (Viking Cruises)

 Viking OCEAN delivers a brand new-style vacation cruising experience.
 These vessels represent a "smaller ship" concept.
 The relatively shallow draft (21 ft / 6,3 m), design (hull and superstructure) and technology allow the ship to directly access even small ports.
 The ship's smaller size also guarantees an easy and faster passenger embarkation/debarkation process.
 Another unique feature for the "affordable luxury" ocean cruising market is that regardless of cabin categories, all Viking Ocean deals are price-inclusive of the shore excursions in all ports in the cruise ship itinerary.

 All passenger cabins are with a private veranda, and about 1/5th larger than average standard staterooms on the ocean cruising market.
 An interesting feature of the ship is the dining room.
 This venue could be transformed into an outdoor casual dining place thanks to its floor-to-ceiling sliding windows.
 For Viking Ocean ships' interiors were contracted SMC Design (London-based interior design company) and Rottet Studios (LA-based hotel design company).

 Viking Cruises deals (on all river and ocean ships) are inclusive of shore excursions (land tours), onboard entertainment and dining (including at specialty restaurants), drinks and alcohol (beer, wine /at lunch and dinner), 24-hour room service, Wi-Fi.

-The vessel (yard/hull number 6236) was launched in May 2015 (at Fincantieri's shipyard in Ancona Italy) and christened by godmother Trude Drevland - Mayor of Bergen City (Norway's second-largest city - after the capital Oslo).
+The ship (yard/hull number 6236) was launched in May 2015 (at Fincantieri's shipyard in Ancona Italy) and christened by godmother Trude Drevland - Mayor of Bergen City (Norway's second-largest city - after the capital Oslo).
 The naming ceremony day (May 17) was also Norway's "independence day" (National Constitution Day) when the ruled by Denmark country declared independence.
 The ceremony was emceed by the actor Bjarte Hjelmeland and featured live performances by violinist Charlie Siem, rock singer Sondre Lerche, comedy duo Ylvis and Norwegian soprano Sissel.
 The godmother traditionally smashed a bottle of Jeroboam (Veuve Clicquot Champagne) into the ship's hull.
 Followed a fireworks show.